3+4 Accelerated Program to Shenandoah University’s Bernard J. Dunn School of Pharmacy

 Among the prerequisites to apply for admission to the program, students must complete at least 63 academic credits, maintain no less than a cumulative 3.0 grade point average and score in the 50th percentile on the Pharmacy College Admission Test (PCAT).
 Students may apply through the Pharmacy College Application Service during their third year.

 For students selecting this path, the first year of pharmacy school will transfer to meet final graduation requirements for the UMW bachelor’s degree.
-This agreement is effective fall 2017.
+This agreement is expected to be in place during the 2018-2019 academic year and is pending final approval by the Southern Association of Colleges and School Commission on Colleges.

 3+3 Accelerated Program to George Mason University’s Antonin Scalia Law School